linode/agreements/privacy_policy.md

 # Privacy Policy

-**Current Version:** 1.2
+**Current Version:** 1.2.1
-**Last Updated:** May 13, 2019
+**Last Updated:** October 15, 2019

 Linode respects your privacy and is committed to protecting the Personal Data it collects.
 The purpose of this Privacy Policy is to inform you of how we protect your privacy when accessing or using Linode Resources.

 ## General Terms and Privacy Shield Notice
 ### Scope
-This Privacy Policy applies to Linode Resources that link to, or reference, this Privacy Policy, and describes the ways Linode collects and uses your personal information and the choices you have regarding collection, use, maintenance, access and transmission of your personal information.
+This Privacy Policy applies to all Linode Resources offered by Linode LLC and Linode International Services Company (collectively “Linode”) and describes the ways Linode collects and uses your personal information and the choices you have regarding collection, use, maintenance, access and transmission of your personal information.
 Capitalized terms not expressly defined in this Privacy Policy shall have the meaning found in the Customer Agreement.
 By utilizing a Linode Resource, including without limitation the Linode Services, Linode's website or otherwise providing your Personal Data to Linode via any other means, you or the entity you represent accept and consent to the rights, obligations and practices described in this Privacy Policy.

 ### Privacy Shield and Cross-Border Transfers of Personal Data
 Linode is an international organization headquartered in the United States of America (the “US”).
 By utilizing a Linode Resource, you expressly consent to Linode’s access, maintenance, transmission and/or use of your Personal Data outside of your country of residence, regardless of location or jurisdiction.